depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 #### Request Payload Data
 The payload data for this service is a fragment of an attribute.
-E.g., to change the value to 45, and add a sub-property P11, the payload could look something like this:
+For example, to change the value to 45, and add a sub-property P11, the payload could look something like this:
 ```json
 {
   "value": 45,